fabric8io/forge-rest-service/ReadMe.md

 * **core** provides the core library
 * **main** provides a stand alone executable main()
 * **war** provides a WAR that can be deployed in wildfly et al

+### HTML5 Console

+The [hawtio](http://hawt.io) project has a HTML5 plugin for [Forge](http://forge.jboss.org/) called [hawtio-forge](https://github.com/hawtio/hawtio-forge) to interact with Forge from your web browser using this REST API.

+For more details check out the [hawtio-forge documentation](https://github.com/hawtio/hawtio-forge/blob/master/ReadMe.md)